-The selection of Brisbane means Australia becomes only the second country in the world, after the United States, to stage summer Olympic Games in three different cities.
+The selection of Brisbane means Australia becomes only the second country in the world, after the United States, to stage the summer Olympic Games in three different cities.

 It was the second successful bid for Mr Coates, who also took part in lobbying for the Sydney 2000 Games.

-"I was never sure how I would feel second time around every bit as emotional," Mr Coates said.
+"I was never sure how I would feel the second time around every bit as emotional," Mr Coates said.